Shadowscapes Tarot Deck by Stephanie Pui-Mun Law

 It’s not like a reading is meant to tell you that are going to meet this specific person at this exact restaurant on this exact day.
 It’s more like a cosmic fingerprint in the formative world.
 The patterns in the shrouded mists before they solidify into physical experience.

-Interpreting them through the symbols in the cards into language that connects with a more expansive view than what the questioner had been looking at things with.
+A good tarot reader is interpreting the symbols in the cards into language that connects with a more expansive view than our usual habitual perspective.

 Perhaps the Neuroscientist Is A Believer?